First-order thermodynamics of multi-scalar-tensor gravity: Natural frame specializations

 although sufficient to imply

 is not admissible inside the nondegenerate $\FF$-comoving frame.
 Indeed, since $\FF=\FF(\phi^A)$, one has

 and therefore Eq.~\eqref{eq:allphidotzero} implies

-collapsing the frame.
+which collapses the frame.
 Thus Eq.~\eqref{eq:allphidotzero} should be interpreted not as a branch of the present transport system, but as a degenerate endpoint where the coupling-frame description itself ceases to be the appropriate one.

 What is admissible, however, is the weaker possibility that the contraction $\mathcal{B}_{AB}\dot{\phi}^A_{(\FF)}\D_a^{(\FF)}\phi^B$ effectively involves only a subset of scalar directions because some entries of the field-space metric $\mathcal{B}_{AB}$ vanish.
 In particular, if the nonzero contributions reduce to